tae898/eliza/README.md

-# Eliza chatbot in Python
+# Eliza chatbot in Python with Emotion Recognition

 This is mostly copied from [here](https://github.com/wadetb/eliza).